By Stephanie Montague, Military Spouse

 Here are 4 reasons why you should avoid Space-A travel during the holidays.

 More Competition . . . for Fewer Seats

-Also, there tend to be fewer military missions right around the holidays (the flight crews need a break, too), which means there is less potential for Space-A seats.
+Also, there tend to be fewer military missions right around the holidays.
+The flight crews need a break, too.
+This, of course, means there is less potential for Space-A seats.

 Your Actual Vacation May be Very Short

 To allow for the fact that you may have to wait several days for a flight, when flying Space-A, you should allocate several days at either end of your vacation for travel time.
 Personally, I don’t recommend flying Space-A for vacations/leave shorter than 2 weeks, because you might spend a good chunk of it waiting in passenger terminals.
 That rule applies any time of year, but as noted above, you may be waiting even longer (if you get a seat at all) during holiday season.

 Space-A is never a good option when you have to be somewhere by a certain date.
 Whether for a wedding, a funeral, a cruise departure, or Christmas dinner, you run the risk of missing your event.